corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Message_Passing.md

 * the match_bits is a combination o f the MPC rank, the MPI tag, the atomic usage ID of the used route and the type of messages.
-For RDV messages, an additional flag for detection, as in some situations (ANY_SOURCE/ANY_TAG) the protocol above won't create unique match_bits to differenciate PUT and GET from two different successive requests.
+For RDV messages, an additional flag for detection, as in some situations (ANY_SOURCE/ANY_TAG) the protocol above won't create unique match_bits to differentiate PUT and GET from two different successive requests.
 * The point above leads to the following limitations :
     * MPI tag can't go beyond 32 bit encoding (not a limitation as the standard